15 Best Idea Tracking Tools Plus Business Innovation Tips

 3. Planbox

 Planbox is an innovation management solution with features for idea tracking, tech scouting, new corporate ventures, employee engagement, and continuous improvement management.
+It supports both incremental improvements and disruptive innovation by helping teams explore, validate, and scale new concepts.

-5 ways to validate and prioritize ideas from customers
+How to validate and prioritize ideas

 Here are some smart ways to prioritize feature requests and ideas from your customers: